 The subsequent discussion shows the broad spectrum of conventional archival work and its challenges by using digital methods based on semantic data structures.
 With our attempt to reference original archive sources to the location as well as to present them through a user friendly interface, we are able to show valuable connections between tangible and intangible objects via the internet.

-One part of this presented strategy is the data model, developed in the ‘Geymüller’ research project.
-This model enables the interlinking search of archival sources not just by its meta-data (material, formal and content) but also by the performances between all features, as well as to tangible and intangible objects outside the archive.
-Here, the challenge was to relate the linkages of standardised metadata to semantic messages.
-A further part deals with the contextualization of the archival sources and urban places.
-It is about relating them to external fields of knowledge by using the method of geotagging.